Satyam/firmata-http-bridge/README.md

 git clone https://github.com/****/firmata-http-bridge.git
 cd firmata-http-bridge
 ```

+There is a step by step guide on how to [*fork* a repository](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) in the GitHub docs which goes through all the steps.

 You cannot download a ZIP copy of this fork if you plan to upload your changes to the repository.
 The ZIP download lacks the synchronization information git needs to keep track of changes.